pwilmart/pwilmart.github.io/_posts/2021-05-23-MQ-are-you-okay.md

 > Also, these PSMs will tend to be of lower abundance and could be critical for important biological processes.

 The solution is quite clear: meta-scoring (combinations of scores and other quantities) and better use of parent search ion tolerances could offer dramatically improved MaxQuant performance.
 Making use of Percolator with MaxQuant would be a first thing to try.
-There are many ways to solve this problem and help the proteomics community do better science.
+There are many ways to solve this problem, and help the proteomics community do better science.

 ---